dougeby/IntuneDocs/intune/security-baseline-settings-defender-atp.md

   **Default**: Block

 - **Office macro code allow Win32 imports type**
   [Attack surface reduction rule](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-exploit-guard/attack-surface-reduction-exploit-guard#attack-surface-reduction-rules) - When set to *Block*, this rule attempts to block Office files that contain macro code that can import Win32 DLLs.
 Office files include Word, Excel, PowerPoint, and OneNote.
-Malware can use macro code in Office files to import and load Win32 DLLs, which can then be used to make API calls to allow further infection throughout the system.
+Malware can use macro code in Office files to import and load Win32 DLLs, which are then used to make API calls to allow further infection throughout the system.

   **Default**: Block